laurentenhoor/database-records-generator/README.md

 # DatabaseEntriesGenerator
-Generator for test data in a database with contextual relevant information (e.g., name, address, email)
+Generator for test data in a database with contextually relevant information (e.g., name, address, email)